Kymkim/LeekOS/README.md

 If you want to check out the latest updates please check development branch

-To-Do:
+# The Update Wall

+## v0.0.1
-- Basic Hyprland Config
+- Added Hyprland
-	- Window Borders
-	- Keybinds
+- Added this Read-Me File
+- Added some apps that I like
+- A basic modular set-up for iles